jackdewinter/pymarkdown/newdocs/src/plugins/rule_md051.md

 `figure-2`
 and so on.

-The `ignore_pattern_regex` configuration item allows for a regular expression to be specified that is used to ignore any matching link fragments.
-For the above example with the `figure-` prefix for images, setting the `ignore_pattern_regex` configuration item value to `^figure-` will cause this rule not to trigger for any link fragment that starts with `figure-`.
+The `ignore-pattern-regex` configuration item allows for a regular expression to be specified that is used to ignore any matching link fragments.
+For the above example with the `figure-` prefix for images, setting the `ignore-pattern-regex` configuration item value to `^figure-` will cause this rule not to trigger for any link fragment that starts with `figure-`.